antzkr/LUKS-FDE-Auto-setup-Script/README.md

 Carefully assess which security setup works best for you.
 They both have their pros and cons.
 If typing a secure password on every boot is bothersome to you, the 'USB keyfile' mode is recommended.
 If physical security is a major threat, the 'Single Password' mode would be a better choice.

-Using both Secure Boot and TPM in the boot chain will give you the strongest security but will also create more complexity eg. every system update will require resetting signatures and keys.
-There is also the question of can you trust the UEFI/BIOS firmware.
+Using both Secure Boot and TPM in the boot chain will give you the strongest security but will also give you more complexity.
+And there is also the question of can you trust the UEFI/BIOS.
+The firmware is not open-source, so what is in it?
 Which is why these methods were excluded from this build.

 Read this wiki for a deeper analysis of various FDE models: